Asheville NC Travel GuideAsheville North Carolina

 Hiking to the Cold Mountain Summit

-The only way to reach the summit of Cold Mountain is via a 10.6-mile strenuous roundtrip hike in a wilderness area of the Pisgah National Forest.
-The hike includes a 2,800 foot altitude gain to the 6,030-foot peak.
+See photos of the summit hike to Cold Mountain.
+The quickest way to reach the summit of Cold Mountain is via a 10.6-mile strenuous roundtrip hike in a wilderness area of the Pisgah National Forest.
+The hike includes a 3,000 foot altitude gain to the 6,030-foot peak.
 Chances are good that you will see few people on the entire hike.
 The trailhead for the hiking trail (Art Loeb Trail) is located at the Daniel Boone Scout Camp.

-The Art Loeb trail to the Cold Mountain summit goes to the left from the parking area just after the Scout camp's last building.
+The Art Loeb Trail to the Cold Mountain summit goes to the left from the parking area just after the Scout camp's last building.
 Leaving the roadside, the Art Loeb Trail switchbacks north to round a ridgeline at 1.1. miles.
 At 2.0 miles, the trail crosses tumbling Sorrell Creek at the first good campsites.
 The trail continues to rise across the richly forested flank of the Shining Rock Ledge.
 At 3.8 miles, take a left at Deep Gap.
 The peak is 1.5 miles north.

 Since the hike is in a wilderness area, there are no signs or trail markers.
 Only experienced, in-shape hikers should tackle this mountain.
 The trail is well-worn, so it's fairly easy to follow.
 Read more about the Cold Mountain hike.